opoku1968/Game-of-Chance/README.md

 ### Code and Implementation

 - The website layout and styling are based on custom code created by Kofi Opoku (ME).
-The CSS styles, HTML structure,and javascripts and interactive features are original work for this project.
+The CSS styles, HTML structure, javascript, and interactive features are original work for this project.

 - Inspiration for responsive design and navigation implementation was drawn from various online tutorials and resources, including [W3's Tutorials](https://www.w3schools.com/html/html_responsive.asp).